ForstaLabs/forsta-message-vault/README.md

 organization "monitor" which will receive copies of *all* messaging traffic to, from, or among users in your organization.

-The "Why": Decentralized Data Security
+The Why &mdash; Decentralized Data Security
 --------

 What is important to Forsta is that **your messaging data** is only accessible to messaging